My.EOU Portal Current Students Faculty/Staff

-Click here for photos and video archives of Dr. Sleeter’s keynote and workshops, the full keynote and faculty development lecture can be found on LiveStream.
+Click here for photos and video archives of Dr. Milner’s keynote and workshops, the full keynote and faculty development lecture are linked.

 Christine E. Sleeter is Professor Emerita in the College of Professional Studies at California State University Monterey Bay, where she was a founding faculty member.
 Formerly a high school learning disabilities teacher in Seattle, she previously served as a faculty member at Ripon College in Wisconsin and at the University of Wisconsin-Parkside.
 She has been a visiting professor or lecturer at several universities, including University of Colorado Boulder, Victoria University of Wellington in New Zealand, San Francisco State University, University of Washington Seattle, Universidad Nacional de Education a Distancia in Madrid, Spain, and Høgskolen i Oslo og Akershus in Oslo, Norway.
 Currently she is consultant to a project for teacher education improvement at Pontificia Universidad Católica de Valparaíso.
 She is Immediate Past President of the National Association for Multicultural Education (NAME), and previously served as Vice President of Division K (Teaching and Teacher Education) of the American Educational Research Association (AERA).
 Her research focuses on anti-racist multicultural education and teacher education.
 Dr. Sleeter has published over 100 articles in journals and edited books, such as Educational Researcher, Multicultural Review, Urban Education, and Teaching and Teacher Education.
 Her recent books include Diversifying the Teacher Workforce (Routledge, 2014, with L. I. Neal and K. K. Kumashiro), Power, Teaching and Teacher Education (Peter Lang, 2013), Professional Development for Culturally Responsive and Relationship-based Pedagogy (Peter Lang, 2013).
 Her work has been translated into Spanish, Korean, French, and Portuguese.
 She has been invited to speak in most U.S. states as well as several countries.
 Recent awards for her work include the American Educational Research Association Social Justice in Education Award, the Chapman University Paulo Freire Education Project Social Justice Award, the American Educational Research Association Division K Legacy Award, and the American Educational Research Association Special Interest Group on Multicultural and Multiethnic Lifetime Achievement Award.
 She is currently in the process of completing her first novel, White Bread.

-Click here for photos and video archives of Dr. Sleeter‘s keynote and workshops, the full keynote and faculty development lecture can be found on LiveStream.
+Click here for photos and video archives of Dr. Sleeter‘s keynote and workshops, the full keynote and faculty development lecture are linked.

 Dr. Geneva Gay is Professor of Education at the University of Washington-Seattle where she teaches multicultural education and general curriculum theory.
 She is the recipient of the Distinguished Scholar Award, presented by the Committee on the Role and Status of Minorities in Educational Research and Development of the American Educational Research Association; the first Multicultural Educator Award presented by the National Association of Multicultural Education; the 2004 W.E.B.
 Du Bois Distinguished Lecturer Award presented by the Special Interest Group on Research Focus on Black Education of the American Educational Research Association; and the 2006 Mary Anne Raywid Award for Distinguished Scholarship in the Field of Education, presented by the Society of Professors of Education.
 She is nationally and internationally known for her scholarship in multicultural education, particularly as it relates to curriculum design, staff development, classroom instruction, and intersections of culture, race, ethnicity, teaching, and learning.